 For most people, drinking alcohol in moderation is fine.
-In some cases, such as for people with a high risk for heart disease, doctors may even recommend a small amount of red wine or other mild alcoholic beverage on a daily basis.
-As a general rule, most people can drink socially without any long-term adverse effects.
+In some cases, such as for people with a high risk of heart disease, doctors may even recommend a small amount of red wine or another mild alcoholic beverage on a daily basis.

 However, for people with back pain, alcohol carries a risk of increasing the pain caused by conditions like degenerative disc disease, facet disease, herniated discs and foraminal stenosis.
-For this reason, back pain sufferers may be advised to avoid alcohol.
+For this reason, individuals with neck and back pain may be advised to avoid alcohol.

-Doctors are not yet sure why there is a correlation between drinking alcohol and back pain.
+Doctors are not yet sure why there is a correlation between drinking alcohol and neck and back pain.
 Studies have not turned up any conclusive data to show why people who drink experience a worsening in their spinal conditions.
-However, there are a few theories as to why the bad habit may make sciatica, bone spur pain, and other spinal conditions worse:
+However, there are a few theories as to why the bad habit may make sciatica, bone spur pain and other spinal conditions worse:

-- Alcohol acts as a muscle relaxant – In order to remain healthy and strong, your spine needs proper support from the muscles in your back, abdomen, pelvis, and buttocks (what is commonly called the “core”).
-Drinking alcohol relaxes these muscles, which means that the spine may not be properly supported until the effects of the alcohol wear off.
+- Alcohol acts as a muscle relaxant.
+In order to remain healthy and strong, your spine needs proper support from the muscles in your back, abdomen, pelvis and buttocks (what is commonly called the core).
+Drinking alcohol relaxes these muscles, which means that the spine may not be properly supported until the effects of alcohol wear off.

-- Alcohol can be detrimental to mood – Many people who deal regularly with intense neck or back pain can feel depressed and helpless.
+- Alcohol can be detrimental to mood.
+Many people who deal regularly with intense neck or back pain can feel depressed and helpless.
 Some people in that situation may turn to alcohol as a way to self-medicate.
-While alcohol may have a temporary positive effect, over time, alcohol use may result in even deeper depression and possibly addiction.
-These conditions often act as barriers to recovery from back or neck pain.
+While alcohol may have a temporary positive effect, over time alcohol use may result in even deeper depression and possibly addiction.
+These conditions often act as barriers to recovery from neck and back pain.

-- If you use alcohol to deal with depression, seek the help of a mental health professional and Alcoholics Anonymous to find alternate ways to cope with your situation.
+- If you use alcohol to deal with depression, seek the help of a mental health professional and Alcoholics Anonymous (AA) to find alternate ways to cope with your situation

-If you think you may have a serious problem with alcohol use, there are a number of support and treatment options.
-Talk to your doctor about the effects of your alcohol use, and which treatments are right for your lifestyle.
+If you think you may have a serious problem with alcohol use, there are many support and treatment options.
+Talk to your doctor about the effects of your alcohol use and which treatments are right for your lifestyle.